iamlovelesh/Connect-Four/README.md

-# Connect-Four
-A Simple project under my course to learn HTML, CSS and jQuery.
 # Getting Started
 This game is a project work under course on HTML, CSS and jQuery.
 It is for educational purpose and is completely free to use.
 # Requirements